OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 What formula do you need to make this calculation?

 If you guessed COUNTIFs, you are correct!
 Now, what are your ranges and your criteria?
 Take a moment to work the formula out on your own.
-If you need help, click here.
+If you need help, scroll down.

 Here are your ranges and criteria for this calculation: